omarluq/di/README.md

 **Resolution** is done via `Di.invoke(T)`.
 The macro expands to a registry lookup and a cast to `Provider::Instance(T)`, so the return type is always exactly `T`.
 Singletons are cached on first resolve; transient providers call the factory every time.

 **Scopes** create isolated child containers that inherit from their parent (or root).
 Providers registered inside a scope block are local to that scope.
+Top-level scopes use a live fallback to the root registry, so root providers registered later are visible unless shadowed by scope-local providers.
 On block exit, scope-local singletons are shut down automatically.
 Scope state is fiber-local, so concurrent requests get full isolation.

 **Lifecycle hooks** are duck-typed.
 If a service responds to `shutdown`, it participates in graceful shutdown.
 If it responds to `healthy?`, it participates in health reporting.
 No interfaces or module inclusion required.